 Just a brief note from me today, as is my day off but just wanted to send through the Order of Service for tomorrow, along with the readings and bulletin.
 All is well here and we have been enjoying spending some time in the garden (though did venture out to Morrisons this morning!)

 The Palm Sunday Eucharist will be streamed live at 10.00 hrs from the Rectory - this can be seen on FaceBook Live if you follow this link, it will take you straight there: You don't have to join Facebook to watch, as it is a public post.

 It will then be on our YouTube Channel once I have uploaded it after the service, and I will send a link through once I have uploaded it.

 Attached are the following:

 Order of Service for tomorrow in Word.doc St Dunstan & St Mildred

 Refectory Catering Services menu for w/c 6th April

-You will see from the Bulletin that there will be Compline Monday - Weds of Holy Week at 7.00, then Service from here Maundy Thursday, Stations of the Cross on Good Friday Morning, Last Hour of the Cross in the afternoon, and then service here on Easter Day at 10.00
+You will see from the Bulletin that there will be Compline Monday - Weds of Holy Week at 19.00 hrs, then service from here Maundy Thursday, Stations of the Cross on Good Friday Morning, Last Hour of the Cross in the afternoon, and then service here on Easter Day at 10.00 hrs.

 Will keep you up to speed with everything.